Two Days, One Night: Plot

 On Sunday afternoon, Sandra discovers that Jean-Marc has been calling her coworkers to convince them not to change their votes, as he is against her coming back because of her depression.
 She visits Anne, who says she would like to vote for Sandra, but Anne's husband interrupts and throws Sandra out.
 Dejected, Sandra tells Manu to take her home, where she takes an overdose of Xanax.
 When Anne arrives to say she will support Sandra, Sandra tells Manu about the pills, and he forces her to vomit them up.
 At the hospital, Sandra tells Manu that she wants to visit her last three coworkers that evening.
 Anne tells Sandra that she has decided to leave her husband, and Sandra offers her a place to spend the night.

 Alphonse, a young African immigrant who is a contract worker at Solwal, tells Sandra that, although he would only get a €150 bonus, Jean-Marc told him to vote against Sandra to fit in with his coworkers.
 He says he wants to vote for Sandra, but is afraid Jean-Marc will retaliate by giving him a bad review so his contract will not get renewed.

 On Monday morning, the atmosphere at Solwal is volatile.
-While the workers vote, Jean-Pierre calls Sandra a troublemaker, but she stands up for herself.
+While the workers vote, Jean-Marc calls Sandra a troublemaker, but she stands up for herself.
 There are eight votes for Sandra—one short of a majority.
 She tearfully thanks those who supported her, including Alphonse, and is clearing out her locker when Dumont calls her to his office.
 He tells her that he has decided to give everyone the bonus and also keep her on, but Sandra's joy is short-lived, as he explains he will come up with the money by not renewing the contract of a contract worker.
 Not wanting to retain her job at the expense of someone else, Sandra rejects this offer and leaves.
 As she walks away from Solwal, she calls Manu to give him the news.
 After saying she will begin to look for a new job that day, she tells him, "We put up a good fight.
 I'm happy."